-Strategic Guidance 1: Commercial Fisheries.
+Strategic Guidance 1: Commercial fisheries.

-The DAERA (2020) consultation on the development of fisheries management measures for MPAs has identified areas of concern in relation to commercial fishing activities across multiple MPAs within the inshore marine region of NI.
+The DAERA (2020) consultation on the development of fisheries management measures for MPAs has identified areas of concern in relation to commercial fishing activities across multiple MPAs (including Murlough SAC and Strangford Lough SAC).
 These concerns include the impacts from demersal, dredge and static gear within the different MPAs and across the designated features (i.e., sand banks, reefs, and seagrass etc.).
-The recommendations included putting restrictions on certain fishing activities within or over features within MPAs.
-Subsequently The Marine Protected Areas (Prohibited Methods of Fishing) Regulations (Northern Ireland) 2022 and The Scallop Enhancement Sites (Prohibited Methods of Fishing) Regulations (Northern Ireland) 2022.
+Recommendations included putting restrictions on certain fishing activities within or over features in the MPAs.
+Subsequently The Marine Protected Areas (Prohibited Methods of Fishing) Regulations (Northern Ireland) 2022 and The Scallop Enhancement Sites (Prohibited Methods of Fishing) Regulations (Northern Ireland) 2022 were issued.

-Management measures which cover commercial fisheries within the North Coast - North Channel Region, including that within MPAs or adjacent, are outlined below and include both statutory measures and guidance.
+Management measures which cover commercial fisheries in the Co.
+Down - Co.
+Louth MPAs management plan area, including those working within or adjacent to MPAs, are outlined below and include both statutory measures and guidance.

-- 1. Landing sizes for lobsters, brown crabs, velvet crabs and whelks are governed through Regulation (EU) 2019/1241 of the European Parliament and of the Council on the conservation of fishery resources and the protection of marine ecosystems through technical measures.
-Historically these were introduced at an EC level through Council Regulations (EC) 850/98.
+1. Landing sizes for lobsters, brown crabs, velvet crabs and whelks are governed through Regulation (EU) 2019/1241 of the European Parliament and of the Council on the conservation of fishery resources and the protection of marine ecosystems through technical measures.
 This Regulation has been retained in UK Law following its exit from the EU.
-In Northern Ireland the current Minimum Landing Sizes (MLS) are 150mm for brown crab, 87mm for lobster, velvet crab 65mm and 45mm for whelk.
-Whilst the MLS for velvet crab, lobster and whelk follow those set out in the EU regulations, DAERA have increased the MLS brown crab from the retained MLS of 130mm to 150mm from 25th January 2022 following consultations with the fishing industry on ways of sustaining the stock. - a.
-Unless a species is subject to the landing obligation (discard ban) you must return all catches below the MLS to the sea immediately. - b.
-The Edible Crabs (Conservation) (Amendment) Regulations (Northern Ireland) 2021 (S.R.
-2021 No. 336) prohibit the retention on board, the bringing to land and the landing from a sea -fishing boat, the detached claws of an edible crab.
+In Northern Ireland, the current Minimum Landing Sizes (MLS) are 150 mm for brown crab, 87 mm for lobster, 65 mm for velvet crab and 45mm for whelk.
+Whilst the MLS for velvet crab, lobster and whelk follow those set out in the retained regulations, DAERA have increased the MLS for brown crab from 130mm to 150mm (25th January 2022) following consultations with the fishing industry on ways of sustaining the stock.